 Programming does not happen in a vacuum.
 It requires collaboration and communication.
 By reviewing the code of a peer, you are able to see alternative solutions to the same problems that you were tackling.
 You will also experience what it feels like to walk into a code base that you have not contributed to before — something that will be a regular occurrence outside of Epicodus.

-At roughly 4:15 pm, plan to begin reviewing the code of your peers.
-It's all right if you aren't finished with your own code for the day yet.
+Towards the end of the class session, plan to begin reviewing the code you have written so far of your peers.
 This is a friendly and informal process.

 Also, ask questions.
 Clarify areas you may not understand.
 Share ideas.
 Offer advice and perspective.
 Admire and support your peers.
 Embrace the opportunity to support and congratulate each other on completing your first day of code school!